 Right now, we are seeing the spread of anti-Moslem groups in Europe and anti-women’s groups everywhere.
 (That is textbook Hoffer: “A movement can exist without a God but no movement can exist without a devil.”)
 Here at home, we have quite a few zealots who also have a genius for identifying “devils” and turning them into “the Other.”
 So it seems fairly obvious to me that at some point in the next few years, home-grown extremists will move — perhaps violently — against people who thought they lived in a democracy.

 There will be widespread disbelief when this happens.
 And punditry for weeks.
 Eric Hoffer’s work will not be quoted — it implicates many more people than the perpetrator of the violence.
 But if you’ve read “The True Believer,” you’ll have a clue why it happened.
-And what, if we’re unlucky, might come next.
+And what, if we’re unlucky, might come next.0

 This entry was posted on Wednesday, June 13th, 2012 at 8:44 am.
-It is filed under Uncategorized and tagged with Communism, eric Hoffer, Fascism.
+It is filed under Decor and tagged with Communism, eric Hoffer, Fascism.
 You can follow any responses to this entry through the RSS 2.0 feed.